MicrosoftLearning/MS-700-Managing-Microsoft-Teams/Instructions/Labs/MS-700-lab_M02_ak.md

 #### Task 8 - Create a DLP policy for GDPR (PII) content from a template

-According to your organization compliance requirements, you need to implement basic protection of PII data for European users.
+According to your organization's compliance requirements, you need to implement basic protection of PII data for European users.
 You will create a new DLP Policy named **GDPR DLP Policy** from the template "General Data Protection Regulation (GDPR)," The DLP policy you create will detect if GDPR sensitive content is shared with people outside of your organization.
-If the policy detects at least one occurrence of the GDPR sensitive information, it will send email to the **Teams admin - Joni Sherman** and block people from sharing the content and restricting access to shared content.
+If the policy detects at least one occurrence of the GDPR sensitive information, it will send an email to the **Teams admin - Joni Sherman** and block people from sharing the content and restricting access to shared content.
 Furthermore, it will display a tip to users who tried to share the sensitive content, and it will allow them to override the policy with business justification.
 Since you are evaluating the DLP policies, you will create the DLP policy in a test mode with policy tips enabled.

 1. Connect to the **Client 1 VM** and browse to Microsoft 365 compliance center (https://compliance.microsoft.com/) as **MOD Administrator**.

-2. In left navigation of the Microsoft 365 compliance center, select **Data loss prevention**.
+2. In the left navigation of the Microsoft 365 compliance center, select **Data loss prevention**.

 3. On the **Data loss prevention** page, select the **Policies** tab, then select **+ Create policy**.